 _

-Ideas for Things to Do in Cap d’Agde
+Ideas of things to do in Cap d’Agde

 As usual, I offer you a small selection of ideas of things to see and do (which I obviously tested) during your stay in Cap d’Agde.

-• World Wetlands Day on February 2 (ideal for bird watching at the Bagnas reserve).
+- The World Wetlands Day on February 2 (ideal for observing birds at the Bagnas reserve).

 _

-Visit the Fish Auction Viewpoint in Grau d’Agde
+Visit the Belvedere of the Fish Auction at Grau d’Agde

 This place allows you to discover the behind-the-scenes of the Grau d’Agde Fish Auction.
 Over 150 m2, our guide took us on an educational tour to understand the different stages of fish sales.

-• 175 days per year when trawlers must stay docked
+- 175 days per year during which trawlers must stay at the dock

-• 38 auctions in France and 4 in the Mediterranean
+- 38 fish auctions in France and 4 in the Mediterranean

 Quai Commandant Méric 34 300 Grau d’Agde